Improved bounds on Fourier entropy and Min-entropy: Implications of the FEI conjecture

-Since we are still unable to resolve the FEI conjecture, an interesting intermediate question would be to \emph{unconditionally} prove the following conjecture.

-\begin{conjecture} No flat polynomial of degree $d$ and sparsity $2^{\omega(d)}$ can $\varepsilon$-approximate a Boolean function. \end{conjecture} Although we have not been able to resolve this conjecture, we now discuss some partial progress towards resolving it.
+The second inequality follows by the definition of $\mathcal A$ (Eq.~\eqref{eq:defnofA}), the third inequality by negation of the inequalities in Eq.~\eqref{eq:uppeboundonfcinA}, the last inequality holds because $\alpha \leq (1+\varepsilon)$ by the definition of $\alpha$, and the last equality assumes $\varepsilon \in (0, 1/2)$. \end{proof} Since we are still unable to resolve the FEI conjecture, an interesting intermediate question would be to \emph{unconditionally} prove the following conjecture. \begin{conjecture} No flat polynomial of degree $d$ and sparsity $2^{\omega(d)}$ can $\varepsilon$-approximate a Boolean function. \end{conjecture} Although we have not been able to resolve this conjecture, we now discuss some partial progress towards resolving it.
 Additionally, we give an intriguing connection between this conjecture and the Bohnenblust-Hille inequality.

-\paragraph{Partial progress towards resolving Conjecture~\ref{conj:unbalancing}.} A first step towards disproving the conjecture would be to show that no flat polynomial of degree $d$ and sparsity $\binom{n}{d}$ can approximate a Boolean function.
-We now show that this in fact already follows from results of Tal~\cite{Tal14,tal:fourierconcentration}.
-Among other results, Tal~\cite[Claim~2.13]{Tal14} showed that, if a Boolean function $f$ can be $1/3$-approximated in the $\ell_\infty$-distance by a degree-$d$ polynomial, then it has exponentially decreasing Fourier tails above level $O(d)$.
-Now using the results\footnote{See \cite[Lemmas~29 and~34]{tal:fourierconcentration} for a precise statement of his results.} in~\cite{tal:fourierconcentration}, we know